ObolNetwork/obol-docs/docs/gov/governance/delegate-guide.md

 ![RAF Ballot Review](/img/RAFPortalExplainer4.png)

 5. Once the RAF round is over, you will be able to see the results by clicking on the "stats" button at the top of the portal.
+The voting power of each OBOL Token Delegate is proportional to the amount of OBOL tokens delegated to them.
+However, the funding results are calculated using quadratic funding, meaning that the square root of the votes is used to determine the final allocation.
+This approach ensures a broader distribution of funding across the Obol Collective, rather than allowing a small number of winners to dominate.

 ![RAF Round Stats](/img/RAFPortalExplainer5.png)